skeezicsb/PERQemu/PERQemu/Readme.txt

   - See if CIO Micropolis has any real software support?
   - Remaining items from the "What's Not" list above

-v0.8.9 - Experiments branch
+v0.9.0 - Experiments branch
   - Speech output proof-of-concept is now working!
-  - Rework of the serial port implementation for improved RS-232 reliability on Mac/Linux hosts.
+Mostly!
+  - Full rewrite of the SerialPort and updates to the SIO emulation increase emulation accuracy and reliability of all serial devices
+  - Dynamic reloading of RS-232 ports at runtime (host port device settings can be changed without restarting the VM)
-  - Minor bug fixes and UI improvements.
+  - Minor bug fixes, CLI changes, updated UserGuide

 v0.8.5 - Main branch
   - Minor updates to Nuget package dependencies (now tested/verified against